nickforddesign/vue-collections/README.md

 ## Collections

-A light implementation of Collections that binds a collection of models to a Vuex instance, and provides some basic methods for CRUD operations.
+A light implementation of collections in Vue.js that binds a collection of models to a Vue instance, and transforms collection data based on schemas.
+More information about transforming model data with schemas in [vue-models](https://github.com/nickforddesign/vue-models).

 ```js
 import { Collection } from 'vue-collections'